-The SQUID samples require less material and are MUCH
+The SQUID samples require less material and are MUCH easier to load - not a toothbrush in sight. |

 While the final tests on that were on-going, I attended an Public Engagement Workshop; it's always incredibly to spread the word of science and let people know exactly what we scientists get up to.
 You can judge how I do with this blog.